ankul150/Food-Delivery-Cost-and-Profit-and-Profitability-Analysis-using-Python/README.md

 # Food-Delivery-Cost-and-Profit-and-Profitability-Analysis-using-Python
 Food delivery Cost and Profitability Analysis is a comprehensive evaluation aimed at understanding and optimizing the financial dynamics of a food delivery operation.
 The goal is to identify areas where the service can reduce costs, increase revenue, and implement pricing or commission strategies that enhance profitability.
+So, if you want to learn how to perform cost and profitability operation, this repository is for you.
+In this repository , I'll take you through the task of food Delivery Cost and Profitability analysis using Python